-Double click a shape to add text inside of a shape.
-Highlight the text and you’ll see options to change the size, color, add lists, bold and italicize, and create a link.
+Double-click a shape to add text inside the shape.
+Select the text and you’ll see options to change the size and color, add lists, bold and italicize, and create a link.

-For even more editing options, click the arrow in the inline editor, or select Design in the bubble bar on the right-hand side.
-Here you’ll find options to edit the layout, where you can resize your shape manually in pixels, lock or unlock the aspect ratio, define the exact position of your shape, rotate, and flip your shape.
-In addition, you can change the fill and border colors, edit the design of your text, update the opacity of your shape, and add a drop shadow.
+For even more editing options, click the options menu in the inline editor, or select Design in the bubble bar on the right-hand side.
+Here you’ll find options to edit the layout, where you can resize your shape manually in pixels, lock or unlock the aspect ratio, define the exact position of your shape, and rotate or flip your shape.
+In addition, you can change the fill and border colors, edit the design of your text, change the opacity of your shape, and add a drop shadow.